-Amounts due from ultimate parent, fellow subsidiaries and in the preceding year, immediate parent are unsecured, interest free and repayable on demand.
+Amounts due from ultimate parent, subsidiaries and fellow subsidiaries are unsecured, interest free and repayable on demand.
 However, the Company does not expect to receive such amounts within 12 months and as a result has classified them as non-current.

-9. Cash and cash equivalents
+8. Cash and cash equivalents